cmu-mfi/rtc/doc/index.md

 Robotics Training Center (RTC) is a project funded by [NIST](https://www.nist.gov/) in 2023-2024.
 The project was proposed by [Carnegie Mellon University](https://www.cmu.edu/) in collaboration with [ARM Institute](https://arminstitute.org/)

 The center includes a set of robots repeatedly performing manufacturing and assembly manipulation tasks with an adjustable level of variation.
-The underlying software stack is modular such that individual software components can be easily switched with a data-driven model.
 To achieve the vision, the project consisted of five core thrusts:

 1. **Self-supervised vision-based object manipulation**
 2. **Vibrotactile sensing for monitoring manufacturing processes**